Anubhavsingh13/Stock-Analysis/KSOLVES_KsolvesIndia_2026-07-15.md

 **Date:** 2026-07-15
 **Analyst:** Claude (Stock Fundamental Analysis Skill v2.0) **Investment Horizon:** 2–3 Years
-**Recommendation:** WATCHLIST (Quality at Wrong Price / Wait for Margin Stabilisation) **Conviction Score:** 5 / 10
+**Recommendation:** WATCHLIST → Accumulate on dips (Quality at Fair-ish Price) **Conviction Score:** 6 / 10

+*(Revised 2026-07-15 after verifying cash flows and the concall guidance ledger — see "Post-verification update" boxes in Modules 3–4 and the Investment Decision.
+The margin picture is less broken than the first pass implied.)*

 ---

 ## Executive Summary
-Ksolves is a capital-light, founder-run IT-services microcap (Salesforce, Odoo ERP, Big Data, AI/ML; 89% export revenue) that compounded revenue ~58% CAGR over a decade at freakishly high ~43% operating margins — but those anomalous margins are now mean-reverting hard (OPM 43%→29%), and EPS has actually **declined** for two years (₹14.44 FY24 → ₹14.66 FY25 → ₹13.95 FY26) even as revenue grew from ₹108cr to ₹161cr.
-The business is genuinely excellent on capital efficiency (near-zero debt need, ~90% dividend payout, ~5% yield, no pledge), but the entire thesis now hinges on **where margins stabilise** — and at 22.8x trailing P/E / 26x book with earnings shrinking, the market is still paying up for a re-acceleration that has not yet shown up in the numbers.
-The key risk is that the margin compression is structural (scaling costs of sales, delivery management and wage inflation catching up to a sub-scale cost base), not cyclical.
+Ksolves is a capital-light, founder-run IT-services microcap (Salesforce, Odoo ERP, Big Data, AI/ML; 89% export revenue) that compounded revenue ~58% CAGR at freakishly high ~43% operating margins.
+Those anomalous margins have mean-reverted — but, on verification, the reversion has **largely played out and stabilised near ~30% EBITDA** (FY26 29.7%, Q4 FY26 rising sequentially to 29.3%), exactly where management guides medium-term.
+FY26 EPS still printed down YoY (₹14.44→₹14.66→₹13.95) only because FY25 *began* at higher-margin quarters; with margins now flat ~30% and revenue guided +18–20%, **EPS growth should resume in FY27** (est. ~₹16–17 → forward P/E ~19x, PEG ~1.0).
+Cash conversion is healthy (OCF/PAT ~0.94–0.97), there is no pledge, the brief FY25 borrowing was a benign dividend-bridge since repaid, and management's guidance track record is credible (WTT ~0.83).
+It is a genuinely high-quality capital-light cash machine (~4–5% yield, negligible capital needs) trading at a *fair-to-full* trailing multiple that looks more reasonable on forward earnings.
+The residual risks are microcap client concentration, GenAI deflating billable hours, and margins drifting toward the 25% floor rather than holding 30%.

 ---